 - Copy this letter to the Breed Health Co-ordinator (this information can usually be obtained from the national breed club’s website)

-- Copy the letter also to the Kennel Club’s Health Manager:
+- Copy the letter also to the Kennel Club’s Breeder Services department:

 - Request that the breeder replies to you in writing and not by telephone.